gcgarner/IOTstack/README.md

 https://youtu.be/a6mjt8tWUws

 ## Installation
-1. On the (PRi) lite image you will need to install git first
+1. On the (RPi) lite image you will need to install git first

 ```
 sudo apt-get install git -y